sivakalathi01/Blocksense_dApp/README.md

 2. **"Contract not found"**: Check the contract address and network
 3. **"Insufficient funds"**: Get Aurora Testnet ETH from the faucet
 4. **"Network mismatch"**: Switch to the correct Aurora network in MetaMask
-5. **"All prices show same value"**: Aurora Testnet uses test data - this is normal
+5. **"All prices show same value"**: This has been fixed - now shows realistic different prices
 6. **"Aurora Mainnet not available"**: Deploy contract to Mainnet first (requires ETH)

 ### Getting Help